Trimmis

-Trimmis is a municipality in the Landquart Region in the Swiss canton of Graubünden.
+Trimmis is a municipality in the Landquart Region in the Swiss canton of the Grisons.

 History

 Trimmis is first mentioned in 765 as Tremine.
 In 768 it was mentioned as Tremune.

 Geography

 Trimmis has an area, As of 2006, of 28.5 km2.
 Of this area, 34.4% is used for agricultural purposes, while 41.5% is forested.
 Of the rest of the land, 4.7% is settled (buildings or roads) and the remainder (19.5%) is non-productive (rivers, glaciers or mountains).

 Until 2017, the municipality was located in the Fünf Dörfer sub-district of the Landquart district, after 2017 it is part of the Landquart Region.
 The municipality is located near the Rhine River about 5 km north of the cantonal capital of Chur.
 It consists of the village of Trimmis and the hamlets of Letsch and Talein and since 2008 the former municipality of Says.
 In 1880 the Says separated from Trimmis to become an independent municipality.
 However, in 2008 Says merged back into Trimmis.